menu

 Occupations and Workforce

-When you are in Vinalhaven - North Haven, you'll notice that it is more blue-collar than most other communities in America.
-44.81% of Vinalhaven - North Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Vinalhaven - North Haven is a blue-collar town, with 44.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Vinalhaven - North Haven is a town of farmers, fishers, or foresters, construction workers and builders, and managers.
 There are especially a lot of people living in Vinalhaven - North Haven who work in farm management occupations (23.30%), management occupations (11.65%), and office and administrative support (9.22%).

 Also of interest is that Vinalhaven - North Haven has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Vinalhaven - North Haven telecommute to their jobs.
-Overall, about 16.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle